JoeID/Scheduling/README.md

 A benchmark of some algorithms for scheduling n tasks, each having a release time and a deadline.
 All tasks have the same duration.
 The first algorithm has two parts, both of which can be implemented in O(n²) or O(nlogn) time, which gives 4 combinations.
 The second algorithm is in `scheduling_mael.c` ans is technically wrong but still correct most of the time.

 Type `make` to compile and execute the generation of random tests as well as the benchmark.
 It also creates a plot and shows it.
+The option `-otf` enables On The Fly mode, which means that instead of generating the tests in files on the disk, they are generated on the fly as needed.

 ## The code